christian-hobelsberger/christian-hobelsberger/README.md

 - 👨‍🎓 I’m currently studying statistics at the <a href="https://www.lmu.de/de/index.html" target="blank">LMU Munich</a>

-- 💼 I’m currently working as a Central Analytics Intern at <a href="https://www.munichre.com/" target="blank">Munich Re</a>
+- 💼 I’m currently working as a Modeling & Analytics Intern at <a href="https://www.munichre.com/" target="blank">Munich Re</a>

 - ♟️ I’m passionate about <a href="https://gym-muc-moosach.musin.de/faecher/schachklub/" target="blank">teaching chess</a> at my local school